Stepland/memon/docs/source/schema.md

 **n** and **t** are the same as in a [tap note](#tap-note)

 **l**
-- integer, required
+- number, required
-- Greater than 0
+- Integer greater than 0
 - Long note duration ("l" as in length ?!), in ticks

 **p**
-- integer, required
+- number, required
-- Between 0 and 11 inclusive
+- Integer between 0 and 11 inclusive
-- Tail starting position, relative to note position, counting from 0 to 11, couting spiraling out, clockwise, starting one square above the note
+- Tail starting position, relative to note position, counting from 0 to 11, spiraling out, clockwise, starting one square above the note

   Here the possible values have been laid out visually, `"■"` marks the note :
   ```